 Gracie wagged her tail, and the two of them set off again, away from the great golden city.

 After a while, the sunshine began to get hot, and George could see that Gracie was getting thirsty.
-So he was pleased to notice a cottage by the road—and old cottage that looked as if it could do with a lick of paint, though it was clean and tidy and there was a nice garden with roses.
-An old man wearing a battered sports coat with leather patches on the sleeves was sitting on the front porch in a rocking chair, reading the paper.
+So he was pleased to notice a cottage by the road—an old cottage that looked as if it could do with a lick of paint, though it was clean and tidy and there was a nice garden with roses.
+An old man wearing a battered sports coat with leather patches on the sleeves was sitting on the front porch in a rocking chair, reading.

 They went up to him.